SenseNet/sncom-resources/_drafts/2018-02-20-scoped-packages.md

 We've used an another package in our unit tests called *mocha-typescript* that enables unit test running with a nice decorator syntax - but it had [~59](http://npm.anvaka.com/#/view/2d/mocha-typescript) indirect dependencies, so we've also changed our unit tests to the plain mocha syntax.
 Now most of our packages doesn't even have any external dependency that you *have to install*.

-We've continued with reviewing our processes: We use [Typedoc](http://typedoc.org/) for API Docs generation - this is a greet tool however also adds about [60](http://npm.anvaka.com/#/view/2d/typedoc) package as indirect dependency.
-We also use commitizen for GIT commit message formatting, but it means about [134](http://npm.anvaka.com/#/view/2d/commitizen) indirect dependency.
-These two tools plays an important role in our internal processes but not during development - therefore we've decided to remove them even from our *devDependencies* and install them as global NPM packages.
+We've continued with reviewing our processes: We use [Typedoc](http://typedoc.org/) for API Docs generation - this is a great tool however also adds about [60](http://npm.anvaka.com/#/view/2d/typedoc) package as indirect dependency.
+We also use commitizen for GIT commit message formatting, but it means about [134](http://npm.anvaka.com/#/view/2d/commitizen) indirect dependencies.
+These two tools play an important role in our internal processes but not during development - therefore we've decided to remove them even from our *devDependencies* and install them as global NPM packages.

 We've started to optimize our NPM package sizes next.
 We've removed the coverage reports - you can still check them on [Codecov](https://codecov.io/) - and the generated API Docs.
 They will be published into our [community site](https://community.sensenet.com/docs/) soon.

-As the last step we've separated our **build** and **build:test** processes - the test artifacts will be compiled into a *temporary folder* and are excluded from the NPM package and the **dist** folder will contain only that artifacts that the package uses.
+As the last step we've separated our **build** and **build:test** processes - the test artifacts will be compiled into a *temporary folder* and will be excluded from the NPM package and the **dist** folder will contain only that artifacts that the package uses.

-The results: If you are using our the scoped packages in your NPM project, the current version - with JWT, Google Oauth, the Repository events and the control mapper will - take ~2MB of space (sn-client-js took nearly 20MB).
+The results: If you are using the scoped packages in your NPM project, the current version - with JWT, Google Oauth, the Repository events and the control mapper will - take ~2MB of space (sn-client-js took nearly 20MB).
 Most of our scoped packages **won't install any third party package**.
-The exceptions will be that packages that will *rely* on a specific framework or library, like the *Aurelia-controls* or the Redux package.
+The only exceptions will be that packages that will *rely* on a specific framework or library, like the *Aurelia-controls* or the Redux package.

 If you are developing a scoped package and you install the *dev dependencies* as well it will take *less than a half of the size of sn-client-js* (~66 MB vs ~149 MB in size, ~7000 files vs ~20 000 files).
 The full build and unit testing time has also been improved - from about ~20sec to ~5sec.

 ## Changes

 As I mentioned earlier there are no internal namespaces in the scoped packages - therefore you can *import* exactly just that classes / methods that you will need.
-I've collected a some common examples
+I've collected a some common examples.

 ### Creating a Repository